On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Topological surgery: from Nielsen map to a branched covering

 as the word length $|h_n|=n$ goes to infinity. \end{lemma} \begin{proof} We argue by contradiction and assume that there exist $\delta>0$ and a sequence $(h_n)$ such that ${\rm diam}(\Delta_{f, h_n})\geq \delta$ for all $n\in\N$.
 Since there are only finitely many disks in $\Omega_H$ whose diameters are bounded away from 0 by a fixed positive number, there must exist a subsequence $(h_{n_k})$ such that one of the sides of $\Delta_{f, h_{n_k}}$ is contained in the boundary of a fixed disk of $\Omega_H$, for all $k\in\N$.
 In fact, the triangle inequality applied to the vertices of $\Delta_{f, h_{n_k}}$ implies that, by possibly passing to a further subsequence of $(h_{n_k})$, we may assume that two of the sides of $\Delta_{f, h_{n_k}}$ are contained in the boundaries of two distinct fixed disks of $\Omega_H$.

-Now, let $D_{n_k}$ be the disk in $\Omega_H$ that contains the third side of $\Delta_{f, h_{n_k}}$.
-This disk has to be mutually touching with the two disks that contain the other two sides.
+Now, let $D_{n_k}$ be the disk in $\Omega_H$ whose boundary contains the third side of $\Delta_{f, h_{n_k}}$.
+This disk has to be mutually touching with the two disks whose boundaries contain the other two sides.
 If ${\rm diam}(D_{n_k})\to0$ as $k\to\infty$, we get a contradiction with our assumption.
 Otherwise, by possibly passing to yet another subsequence, we may assume that $D_{n_k}$ is also fixed for all $k\in\N$.
 This however also leads to a contradiction because the word length $|h_{n_k}|$ goes to $\infty$. \end{proof}